-- Roy Hill Holdings Pty Ltd, How much is too much?
+Roy Hill Holdings Pty Ltd, How much is too much?
 Reducing the regulatory burden, Submission to the Senate Select Committee on Red Tape, 2017, p.
 7. Department of Water, Regulatory Impact Statement for Water Resources Management Reforms, 2013, p.
+20.

-20. For example, see: section 4(2)(c) of the Cremation Act 12/2 and section 11 of the Pawhorkers and Second-Hand Dealers Act 1994.
-Department of Health, Department of Primary Industries and Regional Development responses to ERA information request.
-K. Bills and D. Apositin, Offshore Petroleum Safety Regulation: Varanus Island Incident Investigation, June 2009, p. xz.
-Senate Standing Committee on Economics, Matters relating to the gas explosion at Varanus Island, Western Australia, 2008, pp. 2, 5-6. - 5 has identified common or significant problems in the way regulatory agencies manage state government business licences, rather than assessing in detail the effectiveness of each of Western Australia's more than 700 state government business licensing schemes.
+For example, see: section 4(2)(c) of the Cremation Act 1929 and section 11 of the Pawnbrokers and Second-hand Dealers Act 1994.
+Department of Health, Department of Local Government, Sports and Cultural Industries, Department of Biodiversity, Conservation and Attractions, Department of Primary Industries and 3 4 Regional Development responses to ERA information request.

+K. Bills and D. Agostini, Offshore Petroleum Safety Regulation: Varanus Island Incident Investigation, June 2009, p. xx.
+Senate Standing Committee on Economics, Matters relating to the gas explosion at Varanus Island, Western Australia, 2008, pp. 2, 5-6.

+has identified common or significant problems in the way regulatory agencies manage state government business licences, rather than assessing in detail the effectiveness of each of Western Australia's more than 700 state government business licensing schemes.
 The focus is on structural and systemic barriers to effective management of business licences, and recommendations on how policymakers and regulatory agencies can address these barriers.